-- 1. The student has achieved a satisfactory score on the appropriate graduate admissions test. - 2.
-The student meets the grade point average requirement for admission to the graduate degree program in which the courses are taught.
-The student has also satisfied the prerequisites of the graduate courses in which enrollment is sought. - 3.
+- 1. The student meets the grade point average requirement for admission to the graduate degree program in which the courses are taught.
+The student has also satisfied the prerequisites of the graduate courses in which enrollment is sought. - 2.
 The student submits to the Dean of the Undergraduate College, an Add/Drop Registration form approved by the academic advisor and the Dean of the Undergraduate College.
-The Dean's decision is final. - 4.
-The courses in which the undergraduate is requesting permission to enroll are not closed. - 5.
-Undergraduates who enroll in graduate courses may receive either undergraduate or graduate credit for the

-- course.
-They may NOT receive undergraduate and graduate credit for the same course. - 6.
+The Dean's decision is final. - 3.
+The courses in which the undergraduate is requesting permission to enroll are not closed. - 4.
+Undergraduates who enroll in graduate courses may receive either undergraduate or graduate credit for the course.
+They may NOT receive undergraduate and graduate credit for the same course. - 5.
 Undergraduates may not take more than 9 hours of graduate courses unless formally admitted into an existing dual registration program.